mysociety/twfy-votes-django/votes/markdown/motion_types.md

 ## Adjournment

-This is a vote to end the day's business.
+This is a vote to end the day’s business.

 Adjournment debates are usually used as a mechanism to have a debate on a topic without a vote.